Ben Zobrist: Player profile

-Zobrist was an above-average hitter with a career slash line of .264/.354/.429 and a wRC+ of 118.
+Zobrist was an above-average hitter with a career slash line of .266/.357/.426 and a wRC+ of 116.
 He accomplished this with a patient, contact-based approach; his swing rate was one of the lowest in the league, leading to a walk rate of 12.5% and a contact rate of 85.3%.
-He was also an above-average baserunner, who had 102 stolen bases at a success rate of 74%.
+He was also an above-average baserunner, who had 116 stolen bases at a success rate of 70%.

 Zobrist was noted for his defensive versatility.
 He played over 4,200 defensive innings at second base, over 2,200 in right field, over 1,700 at shortstop, and over 500 innings at other outfield positions.
-Zobrist was rated by UZR as a significantly above-average defender at second and in right, and a marginally below-average defender at shortstop.
+Zobrist was rated by ultimate zone rating as a significantly above-average defender at second and in right, and a marginally below-average defender at shortstop.

 His nickname, "Zorilla," was given to him by his manager Joe Maddon while playing for the Rays in 2009.
 Zobrist chose "Zorilla" as his nickname for the Players Weekend during the 2017 season.

 Personal life

 Zobrist lives in Franklin, Tennessee.
-He and his estranged wife, singer Julianna Zobrist (née Gilmore), have three children, one of whom was born five days after Zobrist's Royals won the 2015 World Series.
+He and his former wife, singer Julianna Zobrist (née Gilmore), have three children, one of whom was born five days after Zobrist's Royals won the 2015 World Series.
 Julianna gave birth to Blaise Royal the day after the Royals World Series parade.
 In May 2019, Zobrist filed for legal separation in Tennessee on the same day that Julianna Zobrist filed for divorce in Illinois.
 Their marital problems had led Zobrist to pause his participation in the 2019 MLB season.

 In June 2021, Zobrist filed a lawsuit in Tennessee against his former pastor, Byron Yawn, in which he accused Yawn of defrauding Zobrist's charity, Patriot Forward, of millions of dollars.
 The lawsuit also alleged that Yawn had had a year-long sexual affair with Julianna Zobrist beginning in the spring of 2019.
+In a deposition for the divorce, Julianna Zobrist admitted to having had an affair with Yawn.
+In August 2021, Zobrist dropped his lawsuit against Yawn.

-Zobrist is a former counselor for Camp of Champions USA, a Christian summer day camp in central Illinois.
+Zobrist was counselor for Camp of Champions USA, a Christian summer day camp in central Illinois.
 He speaks at church events about his early life and success, which he credits all to God.
-Zobrist often talks about his Christian faith, saying God helped him realize that he was supposed to play baseball.
-"I just felt like everything fell into place so much, that this is what I was supposed to do.
-This is what I was made to do."
-He and former teammate Gabe Gross have talked about how they organize Bible studies with their teammates.
-St. Pete Times writer Marc Topkin wrote Zobrist "doesn't judge or proselytize, refraining from forcing his beliefs on anyone, though willing to get involved if asked."

 In the 2013 film Ring The Bell, released by Provident Films, Zobrist plays himself in a cameo role alongside Rick Sutcliffe, John Kruk, Mark Hall (also playing themselves), Ryan Scharoun, Ashley Anderson McCarthy, and Casey Bond.